 The Protecting Paradise Program was the Gold winner of the 2018 Banksia Sustainability Awards and the 2018 NSW Green Globe Awards in the Natural Environment and Regional Sustainability categories.

-After more than 15 years of detailed research and planning, final implementation of the Rodent Eradication Project (REP) is scheduled for winter 2019.
+After more than 15 years of detailed research and planning, final implementation of the Rodent Eradication Project (REP) is almost complete.

 For an overview of the project click here

 During 2019 the REP was included in the LHI Conservation Volunteers (CVLHI) program.
 Running from May-September the CVLHI focused on protecting Lord Howe Island’s unique biodiversity while showcasing world-class conservation in action.
 The project was dedicated to empowering like-minded people to make a difference through robust citizen science, inspiring educational experiences, and tangible local conservation action.